“Air pollution is making people ill, shortening lives and damaging our economy and environment”

-In May 2018, Michael Gove MP launched the UK Government’s Clean Air Strategy.
-Our full-day conference on Reviewing the Clean Air Strategy
+In January 2019, Michael Gove MP launched the UK Government’s Clean Air Strategy.
+Our half-day briefing on Reviewing the Clean Air Strategy

 will evaluate this policy by bringing together a range of professionals in this area to evaluate and share best practice.

 Delegates will discuss the policy in detail and examine practical ways of adhering to government targets.
 Delegates will be able to hear from Local Authorities, the Environment Agency, the British Heart Foundation and a range of leading academics in this field.

 We will be focusing on the following key areas: